Causes and treatment of yellow watery diarrhea in adults

 • Cholestasis: Impaired bile flow, affecting the digestion and absorption of fats.

-If you’re an older adult experiencing yellow stool, it is crucial to seek medical attention for a thorough evaluation.
-Persistent symptoms could be indicative of an underlying health condition that requires proper diagnosis and management.
-Consulting a healthcare professional will help identify the specific cause and guide appropriate treatment measures.
+If you’re an older adult experiencing yellow stool, seeking medical attention for a thorough evaluation is crucial.
+Persistent symptoms could indicate an underlying health condition that requires proper diagnosis and management.

 The presence of yellow stool or foul-smelling watery diarrhea in toddlers can signify a shorter transit time of food through the intestinal tract.
-While various colors are common and can indicate changes in transit time, it’s crucial to pay attention to specific signs, such as blood or persistent diarrhea, which may signal a potential health concern requiring prompt medical attention.
+While various colors are common and can indicate different changes in the body, paying attention to specific signs, such as blood or persistent diarrhea, may signal a potential health concern requiring prompt medical attention.

 Stools in infants are typically not a cause for concern unless they are excessively frequent or exhibit colors such as pink, red, white, or black.
 Soft, frequent, and yellowish stools are considered normal in breastfed babies.
 However, changes in stool frequency or consistency, such as increased watery stools, may suggest the presence of diarrhea.
 Several reasons could contribute to diarrhea in toddlers, including: